maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

 ##### Font Services

 Once I have chosen my pairing I use a font service to deliver them (without licensing headaches and through their CDN).
 Some services are subscription based and others are free.
-I have listed a few in the Font Services and Tools [appendix][Appendix 8].
+I have listed a few in the "[Font Services and Tools][Appendix 8]" appendix.

 I use [Typekit][].
 Fortunately for us, Typekit provides an excellent [series of articles][articles] on implementing Typekit, so [I'll][] [spare][] [you][] [the][] [details][].